 The Memory line graph displays the percentage of physical RAM in use.

 The Disk Usage line graph shows the percentage of space being used on the Droplet’s disk.

 Mousing over any of the line graphs will display an expanded Graphs legend, along with expanded details from the specific moment in time.

-Finally, if you have enabled Private Networking and have used private bandwidth, the Graphs page will display these seven charts:
+Finally, if you have enabled Private Networking and have used private bandwidth, the Graphs page will display these six charts: